Nvidia CEO Jensen Huang compares the Omniverse and the metaverse

 “Adobe is a world.
 Autodesk is a world.
 When someone is working on their content, they’re in their world,” Huang said.
 “These worlds are going to get richer and richer, as these worlds that you’re creating in [3D animation software] Maya start feeling like you’re in virtual reality.
 And so, your work group will feel like you’re in a world.
 And what we would like to do is to connect all of those worlds together, for the various work groups, the various studios, and they can work on one giant world, one giant piece of content. … Separation between application and this concept called a world is going to become blurrier and blurrier.”

 Nvidia has worked on the tech for a while, with early access lasting 18 months.
 The Omniverse, which was previously available only in early access mode, enables photorealistic 3D simulation and collaboration.
-It is intended for tens of millions of designers, engineers, architects, and other creators and will be available for download this fall
+It is intended for tens of millions of designers, engineers, architects, and other creators and will be available for download this fall.

 “Factories can be connected to other factories and connected trucks, and before you know it, the blueprint of a company will be simulated, the blueprint of the manufacturing, the supply chain company is going to be in a world,” Huang said.
 “Someday, it’s going to become this active world.
 We’re going to connect one supply chain company with another supply chain company into your supply chain.
 And then so their world and your world are interconnected.
 And there’ll be a whole bunch of robots, and we’re going to work on that.
 And it’s something that we could do.”